scottwis/eddie/README.md

 This is a work in progess.
 Things are just getting started.
 No end-to-end compilation scenarios are supported yet.

+**Documentation**

+We use the github wiki for our documentation.
+Check it out at https://github.com/scottwis/eddie/wiki.

 **Organization**

 <table>